captainhookphp/captainhook/README.md

 ```
 Now there should be a *captainhook.json* configuration file.

-If you are not using the `composer-plugin` you have to activate the hooks manually by installing them to
+If you are not using the `composer-plugin` yet you have to activate the hooks manually by installing them to
 your local .git repository.
 To do so just run the following *captainhook* command.
 ```bash
     $ vendor/bin/captainhook install